 While all of the elements of a high score were aligned, so too were all of the elements of a great day on the golf course.
 Turbo, Mike, and Jimmy are just a fun group of guys to play a round of golf with.
 Neither took themselves nor their golf games so seriously that they forgot we were playing a game and a game can be fun regardless of how well you perform because it is just a game.
 And all had single digit or near single digit handicaps.
 Turbo had his speaker on Bluetooth to his iPhone.
 We played the entire round with wonderful music in the background.
 How cool is that.
 And then there were our caddies, Nathan and Randy.
 What a couple of great guys.
 They were expertly skilled at their jobs and about as witty as any set of caddies that I've had during my quest.
 You would think that after a round with a 105 strokes, you’d be elated to see it end, but because of the elements I just mentioned, I was actually sad to see the round end.
 I would have been fine with my long torturous death on Pikewood National continuing.

 So now let’s talk a little golf.
 At 6950 yards, every hole is long, so we can dispense with the “this is a long hole” thing and just get right down to business.
 Also, every fairway is narrow with thick deep rough and trees.
 Every hole also has a name.
 The first hole is called the Full Nelson.

 The hole plays close to 400 yards.
 The fairway doglegs left.
 The only bunker is the one off the front left of the uphill green.
 There are very few fairway bunkers on the course.
 With thick rough and tight trees, every hole is already hard enough.
-Adding fairway bunkers would have just be mean.
-I hit my drive in the middle of the fairway.
+Adding fairway bunkers would have just been mean.
+I hit my drive to the middle of the fairway.